Demystifying BigQuery reservations

 The idea behind Reservations is to distribute Slots (or not) to a set of Projects.
 Then, allocate the workloads (queries) on these Projects based on the desired pricing model and the Slots you need.

-Since the origin Project is defined at run time, this query / orgin_project allocation does not have to be static.
+Since the origin Project is chosen at run time, this allocation does not have to be static.
 It can be changed at any time, even just before running a query.
+Another way to change the billing model and allocated resources is keeping the origin project fixed but altering the Reservation assigned to it.

-By combining this with the Resource Hierarchy and perhaps multiple Admin Projects, highly advanced workload management configurations are possible.
+By combining this with the Resource Hierarchy , automation and perhaps multiple Admin Projects, highly advanced workload management configurations are possible.

 Constraining users